The symplectic arc algebra is formal: Milnor fibres

 \subsection{Computing the Gromov-Witten invariant}

 We now turn to Hypothesis \ref{Hyp:GWvanishes} in this example.

 \begin{Lemma} Each real matching sphere meets exactly four Chern 1 spheres in $\bar{A}_k$, two with intersection number $+1$ and two with intersection number $-1$. \end{Lemma} \begin{proof} Let $\gamma$ be a real matching path between critical values $\xi, \xi'$ of $\pi$.
 The only Chern one spheres meeting $L_{\gamma}$ are the four components of the fibres $\pi^{-1}(\xi)$, $\pi^{-1}(\xi')$.
 Since the fibre class itself is (homologically) disjoint from $L_{\gamma}$, the two components of any reducible fibre must have opposite intersection with $L_{\gamma}$, so it suffices to prove that the intersection number is non-trivial.
+This can be checked by a local computation; we work in an open subset $U \subset \bar{A}_k$ which is the restriction of the Lefschetz fibration to an open neighbourhood of the matching path $\gamma$.
 Let $D_{\pm}$ denote the two compactification divisors at infinity which are the irreducible components of $D_0$.
-If we remove either, the resulting space, which contains only two irreducible rational curves $E_i$, is diffeomorphic to $\bC^2 \# 2\overline{\bC\bP}^2$ and the Lagrangian has homology class $\pm[E_1-E_2]$.
+If we remove either of these from $U$, the resulting space, which contains only two irreducible rational curves $E_i$, is diffeomorphic to $\bC^2 \# 2\overline{\bC\bP}^2$ and the Lagrangian has homology class $\pm[E_1-E_2]$.
 The result follows. \end{proof}

 The previous Lemma implies that if $GW_{1} = \sum_{\beta} GW_{1; \beta}$ is the chain swept by Chern one spheres in $\bar{A}_k$ over all possible homotopy classes $\beta$, then $GW_{1}|_L = 0 \in H^2(L)$ for any real matching sphere.
 In fact, more is true: